 - 1. Open the application script in which you want to specify connection parameters.
-For instructions, see the Users Guide. - 2.
+For instructions, see Section 6.2, "Opening Script views" in Users Guide. - 2.
 Use the following PowerScript syntax to specify DBParm parameters.
 Make sure you separate the DBParm parameters with commas, and enclose the entire DBParm string in double quotes.